-- Due to the impact of COVID-19 and staff mostly working from home during this reporting period, some figures may show as inconsistent from previous years (i.e. Flexible working) - Disclosure rates for existing staff remain similar to previous years in relation to disability, religion and sexual orientation, although they are still lower than desired.
-Based against disclosure rates during the recruitment stages, existing staff figures remain lower (specifically around Religion & Sexual orientation) - GSA continues to be committed to enabling full staff disclosure and continue supporting hidden disabilities and specific mental health issues.
-Activities to encourage disclosure will continue aligned with further utilisation of the integrated self-service HR/Payroll system. - Representation of Ethnicity (BAME) groups has previously increased year to year (3.9% 2014 to nearly 6.0% 2018 dropping slightly to 5% in 2019).
-This year follows the same trend with a slight increase to nearly 6%.
+- Due to the ongoing impact of COVID-19 and staff mostly working from home during this reporting period, some figures will appear inconsistent from previous years (i.e. Flexible working) - Disclosure rates for existing staff remain similar to previous years in relation to disability, religion and sexual orientation, although they are still lower than desired\.
+Based against disclosure rates during the recruitment stages, existing staff figures remain consistent (specifically around Religion & Sexual orientation)

+GSA continues to be committed to enabling full staff disclosure and continue supporting hidden disabilities and specific mental health issues.
+Activities to encourage disclosure will continue aligned with further utilisation of the integrated self-service HR/Payroll system.

+- Representation of Ethnicity (BAME) groups has previously increased year to year (3.9% 2014 to nearly 6.0% 2018 dropping slightly to 5% in 2019) however this year declaration has increased again (5% up to 7%).
 GSA will remain committed to improving the representation of people from BAME groups across GSA.
-This is reflected in the Equality Outcome 5 2017-21.
+This is reflected in the Equality Outcome 5 2017-21. - \ In 2019-20 all staff at GSA returned information declaring the same gender as they were assigned at birth.
+Therefore, this information is not included in the visual data.

-- In 2019-20 all staff at GSA returned information declaring the same gender as they were assigned at birth, and therefore this information is not included in the visual data. - Flexible working applications have reduced during 2019/20 (From 11 staff (2%) to 5 staff >1%).
-All applications were from female staff.
-This would still indicate that female staff are still more likely to seek adjusted working patterns, however with the impact of COVID-19 and staff mostly working from home or on furlough, lower figures are expected.
+Flexible working applications have remained consistent during 2020/2021 (5 staff - >1%).
+4 from female staff and 1 male.
+This would still indicate that female staff are still more likely to seek adjusted working patterns.
+However, with the impact of COVID-19 and staff currently mostly working from home or on furlough, lower figures are expected.
 There were no refusals of flexible working during this time.